ADBLOCK #102

 Mines Geological & Earth Sciences Master’s Program Diversity

-The following table and chart show the ethnic background for students who recently graduated from Colorado School of Mines with a master's in geology.
+The following table and chart show the ethnic background for students who recently graduated from Colorado School of Mines with a master’s in geological & earth sciences.

 Ethnic Background Number of Students